Radio Iran

 Radio Iran (رادیو ایران) is the oldest radio station in Iran.
-It was established by order of Reza Pahlavi in the Kolah Ferangi mansion under the supervision of the Ministry of War on 1940.
+It was established by order of Reza Shah in the Kolah Ferangi mansion under the supervision of the Ministry of War on 1940.
 It is owned and operated by the government-owned Islamic Republic of Iran Broadcasting.

 History

 In 1924, preparations were made for the use of wireless in the Ministry of War.
 In 1926, wireless was introduced to Iran.
 From 1932, wireless institutions were developed, which eventually led to the creation of radio.
 The Council of Ministers approved the use of radio on October 2, 1934, and regulations were established that required the permission of the Ministry of Posts, Telegraphs and Telephones to install antennas and use radios.
 In 1937, the preparations for the establishment of a radio center were made by the Ministry of Posts, Telegraphs and Telephones, and following this action, the Organization for Cultivating Thoughts was established.
 After constant delays, the German Telefunken sent the first radio frequency generators and transmissions in 1939.
 On May 4, 1940, the first radio transmitter in Iran was opened at the wireless location on the old road of Shemiran (now the Ministry of Communications).
 Since 1940, Radio Tehran has been running only 8 hours of programs in 24 hours, which included news, Iranian music, and religious, cultural, geographical, and historical discourses.
 In 1943, Radio Tehran added another section to the number of its previous sections, and its program was increased by three hours in the mornings.
 In 1945, programs were also broadcast for holidays.